aukhalid/SAP-1-CPU-Logisim/README.md

 #### 2. Program the ROM

 1. Right-click the ROM component and select **`Edit Contents...`**.
-2. Enter the hex values for your program directly into the ROM's memory, as shown in the "Machine Code Program" table.
+2. Enter the hex values for the program directly into the ROM's memory, as shown in the "Machine Code Program" table.
+3. The HEX code will be: (1D 2E 30 5F F0 00 00 00 00 00 00 00 00 33 19 00)
+4. Or, you can upload the code on the ROM by downloading the file (instruction_code)

 #### 3. Load Program into RAM (Bootloader Mode)

 1. Turn **ON** the `debug` pin (HIGH).
-2. Pulse the main `clk` button once.
-This initializes the bootloader process.
-3. With subsequent `clk` pulses, the CPU will automatically load the instructions from the ROM into the SRAM.
+2. With subsequent `clk` pulses, the CPU will automatically load the instructions from the ROM into the SRAM.
 It takes **two clock pulses per instruction/data value** to complete the write cycle.
-4. Wait for the CPU to cycle through all necessary addresses and load all instructions and data.
+3. Wait for the CPU to cycle through all necessary addresses and load all instructions and data.

 #### 4. Stop the Bootloader